oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-2-vnft.md

 ## Create an ERC-721 on Oasys SAND Verse
 Create an ERC-721 token from Oasys SAND Verse network.

-vNFT is a token that cannot be bridged to the Oasys hub.
+vNFT is a token that cannot be bridged to the Oasys Staking.
 Also, to deploy a vNFT to the main network of each verse, the deployer must be authorized by the verse operator.
 However, anyone can deploy token in Oasys SAND Verse.